NagyVikt/supabase-two-factor-auth/README.md

    ```

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://supabase.com/dashboard/project/_?showConnect=true)
-   The SMTP variables are used to send a recovery email containing a link to reset MFA if a user loses access to their authenticator device.
+   The SMTP variables, `APP_NAME`, and `SUPPORT_EMAIL` are used to send a recovery email containing a link to reset MFA if a user loses access to their authenticator device.

 5. You can now run the Next.js local development server: